Saudi football league system

 The tables below show the current makeup of the Saudi Arabian Football League system.
 The Saudi Pro League sits at the top of the pyramid and currently three teams get promoted/relegated between the Pro League and the First Division League.

-There is also a Second Division League which currently features two groups of sixteen teams were clubs are promoted between this level and the First Division.
+There is also a Second Division League which currently features two groups of sixteen teams where clubs are promoted between this level and the First Division.

-SAFF announcement a newly created fourth division officially named is Third Division League from 2021, the league features four groups of eight teams were clubs are promoted between this level and the Second Division.
+SAFF announced a newly created fourth division officially named the Third Division League from 2021, the league features four groups of eight teams where clubs are promoted between this level and the Second Division.

 The Saudi Arabian Football Federation announced the launch of new versions of women's football competitions by introducing the Saudi Women's Premier League and Saudi Women's First Division League.